+&lt;sup>5 SLSAE 3000 (Revised), paragraph 12(a)(iii)

-&lt;sup>4 Assurance Framework, paragraph 53, and SLSAE 3000, paragraph 37 reasonable assurance engagement and a limited assurance engagement on a GHG statement).
+may nonetheless be appropriate in some limited assurance engagements (see also paragraph A90, which outlines the primary differences between the practitioner's further procedures for a reasonable assurance engagement and a limited assurance engagement on a GHG statement).
 (Ref: Para.
 A4, A90)